 If you’ve spent the past year trying to conceive without success, the prospect of a brand new year may bring renewed hope and determination.
-It might also bring up difficult emotions as you've had to navigate the holiday season and approach another year without a baby in your arms.
+It might also bring up a whirlwind of emotions after navigating another holiday season without a baby in your arms.

-No matter which end of the spectrum you’re on right now, there are some simple steps you can take to prepare for a healthy pregnancy and baby.
-Let’s explore how you can maximize your chances of success with fertility treatment in 2022.
+No matter which end of the spectrum you’re on right now, here are some simple steps you can take to maximize your chances of success with fertility treatment in 2024.

 If you haven’t chosen a fertility clinic yet, now is the time to do your research and find the practice that’s right for you.
-Fertility clinics can book up quickly, and the start of a new year is often when many patients decide to start treatment, so it helps to plan ahead when scheduling your appointment.
+Fertility clinic schedules book up quickly, and the start of a new year is often when many hopeful parents decide to start treatment, so it helps to plan ahead when scheduling your appointment.

 Already working with a fertility specialist?
 Reach out and ask any questions you may have about your next steps so you can enter the new year feeling confident and prepared for what’s to come.

 Going through fertility challenges can be an incredibly isolating experience, but you don’t have to go it alone.
-With one in eight couples experiencing infertility, there are likely more people around you dealing with similar struggles than you might expect.
+With one in six couples globally experiencing infertility, there are likely many more people around you struggling to conceive than you might expect.

-Here are a few ways you can support your mind and body:
+Here are a few ways to support your mind and body:

-Find an infertility support group.
 Many organizations (and some fertility clinics) offer virtual support groups, so you don’t even have to leave your house to connect with others.
-(Pssst...we offer free, weekly support groups like Ladies' Night In, LGBTQ+ Parents to Be, Pregnancy After Infertility and many others!)
+Here at Illume Fertility, we offer free, virtual support groups like Ladies' Night In, Pregnancy After Infertility, Fertile Yoga and more.

-Create your support network.
-This can include friends, family, and healthcare professionals – anyone you can trust to be an empathetic listening ear, a source of accurate information or someone who can relate to what you’re going through.
+This can include friends, family, and healthcare professionals – anyone you can trust to be an empathetic listening ear, a source of accurate information, or someone who can relate to what you’re going through.

-Schedule an acupuncture or massage session.
-The physical toll of infertility can leave your body feeling sore, tired and uncomfortable.
-Modalities like acupuncture or massage therapy can decrease those side effects and help you care for your body.
+The physical toll of fertility struggles and treatment can leave your body feeling sore, tired and uncomfortable.
+Modalities like acupuncture or massage therapy can decrease those side effects and help you care for your body throughout the process.

 As anyone who has been on a fertility journey will tell you, there’s a lot of waiting involved.
 Waiting for next steps, waiting for appointments, waiting for procedures and waiting for test results.
 One way to help make all that waiting go by a little faster is by getting proactive about your preconception health.

-By concentrating on preparing your body and mind to be the healthiest place possible for your future pregnancy, you will be taking actionable steps, which leads to you feeling more in control.
-A great way to work on this is by following a preconception health checklist, which will guide you through all the areas you should focus on.
+By concentrating on preparing your body and mind to be the healthiest place possible for your future baby, you will be taking actionable steps, which leads to you feeling more in control.
+A great way to work on this is by following our 90-day preconception health checklist, which will guide you through all the areas you should focus on.

 Working on your health prior to pregnancy can lead to improved fertility treatment outcomes and a healthier mom and baby.
 It can also shorten the amount of time it takes for you to successfully conceive.

-By implementing simple lifestyle changes, prioritizing your mental health, and getting the right nutrients now, you can set yourself up for fertility treatment success in the new year.
+By implementing simple lifestyle changes, prioritizing your mental health, and getting the right nutrients now, you can help set yourself up for fertility treatment success in the coming year.

-It can be helpful to recognize that the experience will not always be predictable, but the good news is that there are many ways you can be proactive and take back control on your path to parenthood.
+Take the time to acknowledge that while this experience will not always be predictable, there are many ways you can be proactive and take back control on your path to parenthood.

-The outlook is positive for 2022, as there are many different paths to parenthood and lots of treatment options available to help patients achieve their dreams of having a baby.
+The outlook is positive for 2024, as there are many different paths to parenthood and lots of treatment options available to help you achieve your dreams of growing your family.